 When in Peru, prepare to dress for a variety of microclimates found at various elevations.
 The nation contains 28 of the 32 world climates.
 What does this mean for multigenerational travelers?
 Remember to pack for temperature fluctuations.
 In other words, layering will be your friend.

 Choose wrinkle-free materials that pack easily and can be washed on-the-go and air dried.
 Don’t forget a compact raincoat for the occasional drizzle and a light down jacket for evenings when temperatures can drop drastically.
 You’ll also want to invest in comfortable walking shoes that can handle brief treks through the mountains or jungle.
+You’ll also want to leave some extra room to bring back souvenirs from Peru.

 Things to do in Peru with kids